anushadatar/warmup_project/README.md

 ### Strategy and Solution
 Creating the teleop program required both getting keyboard input and translating that keyboard input into robot movement.

-#### Getting Keyboard Input
 I leveraged [existing skeleton code](https://comprobo20.github.io/assignments/warmup_project) to get non-blocking keyboard input using termios, tty, select, and sys.stdin.
 The node constantly gets the next keystroke, confirms that its value does not correspond to quitting the program, and then executes on the action associated with the input key.

-#### Translate Keyboard Input into Movement
-When I initialized the node, I created a class attribute for each potential direction with the velocity message associated with the keystroke and the associated robot direction.
+Then, when I initialized the node, I created a class attribute for each potential direction with the velocity message associated with the keystroke and the associated robot direction.
 The node's `run()` function gets the most recent keystroke and publishes the message associated with the keystroke.
 The table below shows each keystroke, message definition, and action.

 | **Keystroke** 	| **Message**                                	| **Outcome**     	|
 |---------------	|--------------------------------------------	|-----------------	|